Luminar Technologies (NASDAQ:LAZR) Shares Up 3.5%

-Several brokerages recently commented on LAZR.
+Several research firms have issued reports on LAZR.
+The Goldman Sachs Group began coverage on Luminar Technologies in a report on Tuesday, February 1st.
+They set a “neutral” rating and a $14.00 price target for the company.
 Citigroup began coverage on Luminar Technologies in a report on Wednesday, December 22nd.
-They issued a “buy” rating for the company.
-The Goldman Sachs Group began coverage on Luminar Technologies in a report on Tuesday, February 1st.
-They issued a “neutral” rating and a $14.00 price objective for the company.
-Sumitomo Mitsui Financial Group began coverage on Luminar Technologies in a report on Tuesday.
-They issued a “neutral” rating and a $16.00 price objective for the company.
-Northland Securities reaffirmed an “outperform” rating and issued a $38.00 price objective on shares of Luminar Technologies in a report on Tuesday, December 28th.
-Finally, Deutsche Bank Aktiengesellschaft cut their price objective on Luminar Technologies from $28.00 to $23.00 in a report on Tuesday, March 1st.
-Five research analysts have rated the stock with a hold rating and seven have given a buy rating to the company.
-According to MarketBeat, the company has an average rating of “Buy” and an average target price of $23.55.
+They set a “buy” rating for the company.
+Deutsche Bank Aktiengesellschaft cut their price target on Luminar Technologies from $28.00 to $23.00 in a report on Tuesday, March 1st.
+Northland Securities reissued an “outperform” rating and set a $38.00 price target on shares of Luminar Technologies in a report on Tuesday, December 28th.
+Finally, Sumitomo Mitsui Financial Group initiated coverage on Luminar Technologies in a report on Tuesday.
+They set a “neutral” rating and a $16.00 price target for the company.
+Five equities research analysts have rated the stock with a hold rating and seven have given a buy rating to the stock.
+According to data from MarketBeat.com, the stock presently has an average rating of “Buy” and an average target price of $23.55.

-In other news, Director Jun Hong Heng sold 132,000 shares of the business’s stock in a transaction dated Monday, February 14th.
-The stock was sold at an average price of $15.47, for a total value of $2,042,040.00.
-The sale was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
-Also, CEO Austin Russell acquired 15,000 shares of the stock in a transaction dated Wednesday, February 2nd.
-The stock was acquired at an average price of $14.48 per share, for a total transaction of $217,200.00.
+In other Luminar Technologies news, Director Jun Hong Heng sold 188,172 shares of the company’s stock in a transaction that occurred on Thursday, March 17th.
+The stock was sold at an average price of $14.09, for a total transaction of $2,651,343.48.
+The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+Also, CEO Austin Russell acquired 15,000 shares of the firm’s stock in a transaction on Tuesday, March 22nd.
+The shares were bought at an average price of $14.71 per share, for a total transaction of $220,650.00.
 The disclosure for this purchase can be found here.
-Over the last 90 days, insiders bought 140,000 shares of company stock worth $1,972,150 and sold 463,105 shares worth $6,594,392.
-43.25% of the stock is owned by insiders.
+Over the last quarter, insiders purchased 140,000 shares of company stock worth $1,972,150 and sold 463,105 shares worth $6,594,392.
+43.25% of the stock is currently owned by insiders.

-Large investors have recently bought and sold shares of the stock.
-Macquarie Group Ltd. lifted its position in shares of Luminar Technologies by 84.6% in the third quarter.
-Macquarie Group Ltd. now owns 5,546,897 shares of the company’s stock worth $86,532,000 after buying an additional 2,542,628 shares in the last quarter.
-Morgan Stanley lifted its position in shares of Luminar Technologies by 99.1% in the second quarter.
-Morgan Stanley now owns 323,198 shares of the company’s stock worth $7,094,000 after buying an additional 160,851 shares in the last quarter.
-Alexandria Capital LLC lifted its position in shares of Luminar Technologies by 12.4% in the third quarter.
-Alexandria Capital LLC now owns 101,922 shares of the company’s stock worth $1,590,000 after buying an additional 11,232 shares in the last quarter.
-Larson Financial Group LLC purchased a new stake in shares of Luminar Technologies in the third quarter worth about $292,000.
-Finally, Vantage Investment Partners LLC lifted its position in shares of Luminar Technologies by 15.4% in the fourth quarter.
-Vantage Investment Partners LLC now owns 5,424,610 shares of the company’s stock worth $91,730,000 after buying an additional 724,816 shares in the last quarter.
-Institutional investors own 47.36% of the company’s stock.
+A number of hedge funds have recently modified their holdings of the business.
+Clearwater Capital Advisors LLC raised its position in Luminar Technologies by 2.0% during the third quarter.
+Clearwater Capital Advisors LLC now owns 40,859 shares of the company’s stock valued at $637,000 after purchasing an additional 820 shares during the period.
+CIBC Private Wealth Group LLC grew its stake in shares of Luminar Technologies by 6.5% during the fourth quarter.
+CIBC Private Wealth Group LLC now owns 16,500 shares of the company’s stock valued at $279,000 after buying an additional 1,000 shares during the last quarter.
+Centaurus Financial Inc. grew its stake in shares of Luminar Technologies by 14.4% during the third quarter.
+Centaurus Financial Inc. now owns 9,978 shares of the company’s stock valued at $156,000 after buying an additional 1,253 shares during the last quarter.
+Skandinaviska Enskilda Banken AB publ grew its stake in shares of Luminar Technologies by 1.3% during the fourth quarter.
+Skandinaviska Enskilda Banken AB publ now owns 97,028 shares of the company’s stock valued at $1,676,000 after buying an additional 1,290 shares during the last quarter.
+Finally, Circle Wealth Management LLC grew its stake in shares of Luminar Technologies by 15.2% during the third quarter.
+Circle Wealth Management LLC now owns 10,797 shares of the company’s stock valued at $168,000 after buying an additional 1,427 shares during the last quarter.
+Institutional investors and hedge funds own 47.36% of the company’s stock.

 Luminar Technologies, Inc, an automotive technology company, provides sensor technologies and software for passenger cars and commercial trucks in North America, the Asia Pacific, Europe, and the Middle East.
 It operates in two segments, Autonomy Solutions and Components.
 The Autonomy Solutions segment designs, manufactures, and sells laser imaging, detection, and ranging sensors, as well as related perception and autonomy software solutions primarily for original equipment manufacturers in the automobile, commercial vehicle, robo-taxi, and adjacent industries.